Supporters of Westerton Library

 Secondly, JOIN the Library, if you haven't already!
 Borrow some books.
 You might even discover some new authors or new interests.
 Use it and support it!

 Thirdly, email/write to all of your East Dunbartonshire Councillors.
-These are the ones which will vote on the decision by the full Council at a meeting which could be as soon as 20th December 2018.
+These are the ones which will vote on proposal decision by the full Council at a meeting.

 State your concerns and ask your Councillors to represent you and vote against a closure.